armada-alliance/armada-alliance-docusaurus/docs/stake-pool-guides/pi-pool-tutorial/rotate-kes.md

 :::info

+You only generate a new KES pair and opcert if you have made a block in the previous KES period.
+It used to be you would rotate within the 92 days regardless but this has changed.
+Counter starts at 0 and only increments if a block has been forged.

 It is best to rename the old **kes.vkey**, **kes.skey** & **node.cert** files beforehand.
 Append the date.
 I tend to use mv instead of cp.
 This way I do not start creating copies of files.

 :::